 The City will seek to accomplish the following action steps to improve and adapt heritage preservation and land use regulations to recognize City goals, current preservation practices, and emerging historical contexts.

-- Revise existing historic district guidelines and require guidelines for all new local districts and landmarks.
+- Strengthen existing historic district guidelines and require consistent guidelines for all new local districts and landmarks.

-- Ensure design guidelines reflect and are tailored to protect the criteria of significance for which a property is designated.
+- Ensure landmark, historic district, and conservation district design guidelines are tailored to protect the criteria of significance for which a property is designated.

 - Create and use design guidelines for historic landscapes.

-- Research and modify the preservation and zoning ordinances as they relate to demolition of historic resources and mitigation for demolition.
+- Research and modify regulations as they relate to demolition of historic resources and mitigation for demolition.